MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-vmm-2022.md

 1. In the main setup page, select **Install**.
 2. In **Select features to install**, select the VMM management server, and then select **Next**.
 The VMM console will be automatically installed.
 3. In **Product registration information**, provide the appropriate information and then select **Next**.
 If you don't enter a product key, VMM will be installed as an evaluation version that expires after 180 days from the installation date.
-4. In **Please read this license agreement**, review the license agreement, select the **I have read, understood, and agree with the terms of the license agreement** check box, and then select **Next**.
+4. In **Please read this license agreement**, review the license agreement, select the **I have read, understood, and agree with the terms of the license agreement** checkbox, and then select **Next**.
 5. In **Usage and Connectivity Data**, select either of the options, and then select **Next**.
 6. If the **Microsoft Update** page appears, select whether you want to use Microsoft Update and select **Next**.
 If you've already chosen to use Microsoft Update on this computer, this page won't appear.
-7. In **Installation location**, use the default path or type a different installation path for the VMM program files and then select **Next**.
+7. In **Installation location**, use the default path or enter a different installation path for the VMM program files and then select **Next**.
 8. In **Database configuration**:
 	- [Learn more](#upgrade-the-vmm-sql-server-database) if you need to upgrade the VMM SQL Server.
 	- If you're using a remote SQL instance, specify the SQL server computer name.
-	- If SQL server runs on the VMM server, type the name of the VMM server, or type **localhost**.
-If the SQL Server is in a cluster, type the cluster name.
+	- If SQL server runs on the VMM server, enter the name of the VMM server, or enter **localhost**.
+If the SQL Server is in a cluster, enter the cluster name.
 	- Don't specify a port value if you're using a local SQL server or if your remote SQL server uses the default port (1443).
 	- Select **Existing Database** and select the database that you retained (backed up) from your previous installation.
 Provide credentials with permissions to access the database.
 When you're prompted to upgrade the database, select **Yes**.
 9. In **Configure service account and distributed key management**, specify the account that the VMM service will use.